How To Make Each Lead Capture Form a Conversion Powerhouse

 In the “Dependent” fields section, choose the criteria the form needs to meet in order to offer a second field, such as whether the contact filled out that field with a certain value or at all.

-For example, if in the first form the prospect filled out, they included their first and last name, these fields can instead ask about industry in the next form.
+For example, if in the first form the prospect filled out, they included their first and last name, these fields in the next form can instead ask about industry.

 These smart forms will help you collect more data without bombarding your leads with requests for all of the information all at once.